erh31/HALL-MADA-project/data/raw-data/README.md

-This folder contains the Hot_100.csv file which contains data for the billboard hot 100s from the 1950s to 2023.
+This folder contains raw, unedited data.

+The Hot_100.csv file contains data for the billboard hot 100s from the 1950s to 2023.

 It contains the following variables:
 `chart_position`